Close Menu

 • Please turn off the power before cleaning the interior, and remove all food, shelves, drawers, etc.

 • Use a soft cloth or sponge to clean the inside of the refrigerator, with two tablespoons of baking soda and a quart of warm water.
 Then rinse with water and wipe clean.
-After cleaning, open the door and let it dry naturally before turning on the power.

 • Do not use soap, detergent, scrub powder, spray cleaner, etc., as these may cause odors in the interior of the refrigerator or contaminate food.